Joaquin Miller: Later years and death

 In 1886, Miller published The Destruction of Gotham, a book which was one of the earliest to depict a prostitute as a heroine.
 That year, he moved to Oakland, California, and built a home for himself he nicknamed "The Abbey" on property he called "The Hights" [sic].
 He remained there until his death in 1913.

 Japanese poet Yone Noguchi came to The Hights in 1894 and spent the next four years there as an unpaid laborer in exchange for room and board.
 While living there, he published his first book, Seen or Unseen; or, Monologues of a Homeless Snail (1897).
 Though he referred to Miller as "the most natural man", Noguchi reflected on those years as his most difficult in the United States and later fictionalized his experience in The American Diary of a Japanese Girl.

-In 1897, Miller traveled to the Yukon as a newspaper correspondent.
+Miller traveled to the Yukon alongside future congressman Edward J. Livernash as a newspaper correspondent in 1897.
 He saw Alaska for the first time on July 30.
 His dispatches, many of which were written before reaching Alaska, incorrectly implied an easy and inexpensive trip.
 Miller himself nearly froze to death; two toes were lost to frostbite.

 Miller died on February 17, 1913, surrounded by friends and family.
 His last words were recorded as "Take me away; take me away!"
 The poet had asked to be cremated by friends in the funeral pyre he built at The Hights with no religious ceremony and without being embalmed.
-His wishes were mostly ignored and the funeral on February 19 drew thousands of curious onlookers.
+His wishes were mostly ignored, and the funeral on February 19 drew thousands of curious onlookers.
 The preacher who spoke referred to Miller as "the last of America's great poets."
 On May 23, members of the Bohemian Club of San Francisco and the Press Club returned to Miller's funeral pyre to burn the urn which contained his ashes, allowing them to scatter.
-He had left no will and his estate — estimated at $100,000 — was divided between his wife, Abigail and daughter, Juanita.
+He had left no will and his estate – estimated at $100,000 – was divided between his wife, Abigail, and daughter, Juanita.